North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Spread & Total Prediction for North Carolina vs. Oklahoma

-North Carolina is 4-5-0 against the spread this season compared to Oklahoma's 7-2-0 ATS record.
-The Tar Heels have a 6-3-0 record going over the point total, while games involving the Sooners have a record of 5-4-0 when it comes to hitting the over.
-The teams combine to score 169.3 points per game, 13.8 more points than this matchup's total.
+North Carolina's record against the spread so far this season is 4-5-0, and Oklahoma's is 7-2-0.
+A total of six out of the Tar Heels' games this season have gone over the point total, and five of the Sooners' games have gone over.
+The teams score 169.3 points per game, 14.8 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM